Top FAQs About Income-Driven Repayment Plans

 |

-Loan servicers manage your loans and are a helpful resource if you have any questions.
+Loan servicers manage your loans and are a helpful resource if you have questions.
 Contact your loan servicer to learn more about your available repayment plan options.

 The free application process starts with submitting an IDR Plan Request.
 Please note: You must first log in to your StudentAid.gov account to access the application.